JosephusPaye/powershell/README.md

 ## Usage

-Suppose there's a folder called `fixtures/` in the current working directory with the following entries:
+For the following examples, let's assume there's a folder called `fixtures/` in the current working directory with the following entries:

 ```
 folder/